 Kale not only has higher nutritional value than the standard romaine, but it also keeps better so the base of this salad can be made ahead.

-The Salmon is sustainably caught from small-catch fishermen and the plant-based and homemade Caesar dressing full not just of flavor but nutritious and healthy ingredients.
+The salmon is sustainably caught from small-catch fishermen and the plant-based and homemade Caesar dressing is full not just of flavor, but nutritious and healthy ingredients.

 The Baked Salmon & Kale Caesar Ingredients

 The Salmon and Kale are clearly the stars of the show in this meal, so choose them wisely.

 I always try to purchase wild-caught salmon.
 This is mainly because farmed fish are not allowed to swim or eat their normal diet which can lead to generally unhealthy fish.
 And if we eat unhealthy plants and animals, our nutritional gain from them is less and can even be harmful in certain situations.

 They are raised so unnaturally, in fact, that the fish farms have to color the salmon pink.
 You can often tell salmon is farmed by the pale pink color.